Laugharne Walk - Castle and Dylan Thomas Boathouse

 The route then returns to the town on an inland public footpath to create a circular walk.

-You can extend the walk by continuing south along the coastal path on 'Dylan's Birthday Walk'.
+You can extend the walk by continuing south along the coastal path on Dylan Thomas Birthday Walk.
 This takes you along a lovely path which inspired a poem Thomas wrote on his 30th birthday - 'A Poem in October'.
-The path will eventually Sir John's Hill where there's some fine countryside views.
+The path will eventually take you to Sir John's Hill where there's some fine countryside views.

 To continue your walking around the bay head to Pembrey Country Park where there's fine views of the Gower Peninsula and Carmarthen Bay.
 To the east you can enjoy walks along the lovely Towy Estuary in the village of Llansteffan.
 There's also a Norman castle to see here too.